 What can we do to open our mind to new perspectives of life?
-One easy way to do that is to include foreign films on our watch list.
+One easy way to do that is to include Latin American movies on our watch list.

 The Secret in their Eyes (Argentina)